 Master the pytest CLI

-• Exiting on encountering the failure pytest -x this would stop the execution after facing the first failure.
+this would stop the execution after facing the first failure. -

 Now that we have glanced about the pytest framework, we will start to see its features to unveil more.